 It is essential to treat these tears early because they are very large tears.
 A bucket handle tear also “locks” the knee.
 That means that you are not able to fully straighten the knee.
 A bucket handle tear will usually not go back into its normal position on its own.
 It often needs our help.
 Let’s dive deeper.

 The majority of these bucket tears can be fixed or sutured back together.
 In addition to being large, the torn part tends to flip over on itself and become stuck in the middle of the knee joint.
 If the meniscus flips over, you will find it painful to walk, and it can make it impossible to straighten your knee fully.

 A meniscus is a c-shaped disc.
 We have two menisci within our knee, the medial and the lateral meniscus.
 A meniscus functions as a shock absorber.
-The meniscus serves a very important function by cushioning our knee when we walk, run or play.
-If the meniscus tears then that support or protection is lost and osteoarthritis can occur.
+The meniscus serves a vital purpose by cushioning our knee when we walk, run, or play.
+If the meniscus tears, then that support or protection is lost, and osteoarthritis can occur.

 What Is A Bucket Handle Meniscus Tear?

 Bucket handle tears are most common in young athletes.
 The injury is usually non-contact and involves twisting or pivoting.
 Many athletes are injured in the same way.
 They plant their leg to twist, pivot or change direction.
 They almost always feel a pop when the meniscus tears.
 Most patients with a large meniscus tear, such as a bucket handle or flap tear will develop significant swelling or bleeding in the knee joint.

 The injury mechanism for a bucket handle meniscus tear is very similar to the injury mechanism which can create an ACL tear or a patella dislocation.
 When we see you in the office we are usually able to tell by our examination alone whether or not you have injured your meniscus, ACL or patella.